Phil Lord and Christopher Miller's unrealized projects: Female-driven 21 Jump Street

 In early 2015, a female-driven 21 Jump Street film was rumored to also be in the works.
 In December 2016, Rodney Rothman was confirmed to direct the film.
 In December 2018, Tiffany Haddish was confirmed to lead the film and Awkwafina is in talks.

 The Flash

 By April 2015, Phil Lord and Christopher Miller were writing a story treatment for The Flash film for the DC Extended Universe.
 In October 2015, Seth Grahame-Smith was in negotiations to direct and write the script, based on the treatment by Lord and Miller.
 He departed the project due to creative differences in April 2016.

+Serial TV series

+On September 30, 2015, Lord and Miller were set to produce the television series adaptation of the podcast Serial for Fox Broadcasting Company with Julie Snyder, Sarah Koenig, Alissa Shipp, Ira Glass, and Seth Cohen producing the television series adaptation.

+In Time TV series

+On October 21, 2015, Lord and Miller were set to produce Julius Sharpe's science-fiction comedy series In Time, for Fox Broadcasting Company, which got a pilot order in January 2016.

 Solo: A Star Wars Story

 In January 2017, Lord and Miller began directing a then-untitled film, a standalone Star Wars movie based on the Han Solo character.
 On June 20, 2017, it was reported that they had been fired from the project by Lucasfilm, after over four-and-a-half months of filming, about three-quarters through principal photography.
 Lucasfilm announced that "creative differences" were the reason, with Entertainment Weekly reporting that Lord and Miller were going off-script and trying to make the film into more of a comedy.
 They were unwilling to compromise with Lucasfilm and writer Lawrence Kasdan on the direction of the film, preferring their vision.
 Two days later, Ron Howard was announced as the replacement, to complete the film and reshoots.
 Lord and Miller received executive-producer credits on Solo: A Star Wars Story.

 In November 2017, Lord and Miller commented on their departure from Solo: A Star Wars Story.
 Lord stated "The experience of shooting the movie was wonderful.
 We had the most incredible cast and crew and collaborators. [...]
 We're really proud of the work we did on the movie and we wish everybody the best."
 Miller added "As Phil said, we had such a great relationship with cast and crew, we were really rooting for them.
 After we took a much-needed vacation, we got back into it and now we're writing and producing a sequel to The Lego Movie and producing a Miles Morales animated Spider-Man."